Congratulations to the winners of the A Cleaner Cupertino Student Art Contest!

 The Cupertino Chamber of Commerce and the Fine Arts Commission chose six winners, two each from grades K-4, 5-8, and 9-12.
 Entries were considered for how they best represented contest themes and how well the designs would be produced on reusable bags.
-These unique-to-Cupertino reusable bags will be available for purchase this fall, allowing for design and production time.
+These unique-to-Cupertino reusable bags will be available for purchase shortly.

 Congratulations to our winning artists!
 Your message for “A Cleaner Cupertino” will be seen all around town.

 Thank you to all who participated and shared your ideas on ways keep our community clean.
-The City will be featuring all contest entries on this website – check back soon to view them!
+View all contest entries by clicking on the link above.

 Reusable Bag Ordinance, At a Glance